exponential-idle-guides/exponential-idle-guides/src/view/guide-extensions/glossary.md

 ### Coasting

 The act of not buying variables and letting theories reach its publication point.
-This is usually done when your publication multiplier is close to where you want to pubish.
+This is usually done when your publication multiplier is close to where you want to publish.
 For example, you might start coasting at 2.0 multiplier with the intention to publish at 2.5 multiplier.

 ### Acceleration / Accel

 Refers to the usage of the acceleration upgrade.
-It speeds up f(t) gains through increasing phi and artificially speeding up time.
+It speeds up f(t) gains through increasing phi and artificially speeding up time (by temporarily increasing \\(dt\\)).
 However it does not affect theories.
+The equation used in-game for acceleration is \\(Acceleration = (9t+1)^{1/9}\\), where \\(t\\) is the number of seconds the acceleration button is held for.
+To reduce the potential for player abuse, acceleration resets after being held for 1 hour, at \\(3.17x\\).